sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 self.items = <[T] as Index<_>>::index(items, 1..);
 ```

-Notice how we are borrowing the *same* slice from `self.items` as we did above.
-Again, this is fine
-because references are `Copy` and they can point to the same data multiple times at the same time.
-Even though the `next_item` variable borrows from the same slice, we are allowed to borrow it again
+Once again, we *copy* `self.items` into a variable.
+Even though the `next_item` variable is still
+borrowing an item from that slice, this is fine because we're using an immutable reference.
+This
-here and still have our code work.
-We pass that reference to a method of the `Index` trait which
-returns the remainder of our slice.
+time, we pass that reference to a method of the [`Index`] trait to get the remainder of the slice
+and reassign `self.items`.

-Now, to see why the mutable version of this code doesn't work, let's update this expanded version to
+Now, to see why the mutable version of this code doesn't work, let's try what we did earlier and
-use `&mut [T]`.
+update this expanded code to use `&mut [T]` instead of `&[T]`:
 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=0210a9a01002eed19f3145a76688d87d))

 ```rust